4′33″: White Painting

+The composition

-Premiere and reception
+Premiere and initial reception

 The premiere of the three-movement 4′33″ was given by David Tudor on August 29, 1952, in Maverick Concert Hall, Woodstock, New York, as part of a recital of contemporary piano music.
 The audience saw him sit at the piano and, to mark the beginning of the piece, close the keyboard lid.
 Some time later he opened it briefly, to mark the end of the first movement.
 This process was repeated for the second and third movements.

-In defining noise music and its value, Paul Hegarty in Noise/Music: A History (2007) contends that Cage's 4′33″ represents the beginning of noise music proper.
-For Hegarty, noise music, as with 4′33″, is that music made up of incidental sounds that represent perfectly the tension between "desirable" sound (properly played musical notes) and undesirable "noise" that make up all noise music.
+Although the audience was enthusiastic about contemporary art, the premiere was met with widespread controversy and scandal, such that Calvin Tomkins notes: "The Woodstock audience considered the piece either a joke or an affront, and this has been the general reaction of most people who have heard it, or heard of it, ever since.
+Some listeners have been unaware they were hearing it at all".